A11YChi/A11Y-Presentations/readme.md

 ## Presenter Info
 1. If you have not been asked yet, do you have a headshot and/or brief bio description (1-5 sentences) to share?
-2. Before the presentation, what is your preferred pronouns to be identified on social media and event announcements?
+2. Before the presentation, **what is your preferred pronouns** to be identified on social media and event announcements?
 For example, "[Jane Doe] is an engineer at [company].
 Jane uses she/her pronouns and just recently published her new book!"
 If you do not want to share, it is totally okay.

 - - - - -

 ## Preparing Presentation Content
 ### Foreground/Background Colors
 Presentations with a light background (ex. white) and dark foreground (ex. text) can be difficult to view by members of your audience.
 The white background can create a glare that is actually painful for some individuals.
+It also can make viewing the presentation content difficult to view via the live stream.

+[ Image of previous presentation with glare ]

 ##### Suggested Guidance
 We suggest using a dark background color (ex. black, grey, blue) to host your light (ex. white, light grey) foreground content.
 The dark color creates an improved negative space for the lighter content.